blu-base/flyspray-docker/README.md

 Major parts of the source are shamelessly copied from the [Nextcloud](https://github.com/nextcloud/docker) Docker container source and adapted to the needs of Flyspray.

-Consider this **project under development**, since the adaption is not completed yet.

 # How to use this image

 This image is designed to be used in a micro-service environment.
 There